Elementary equivalence and diffeomorphism groups of smooth manifolds: Manifold Recognition

 \subsection{Defining smooth atlases}

-In this subsection, assume that $\dim M\geq 2$.
-From Proposition~\ref{prop:balls}, we are able to define a topological atlas on $M$, which is to say a covering of $M$ by topological collared balls; specifically, we can express the fact that $\mathcal U=\{U_1,\ldots,U_n\}$ covers $M$ and that each $U_i$ is a topological collared ball.
+From Lemma~\ref{lem:balls}, we are able to define a topological atlas on $M$, which is to say a covering of $M$ by topological collared balls; specifically, we can express the fact that $\mathcal U=\{U_1,\ldots,U_n\}$ covers $M$ and that each $U_i$ is a topological collared ball.
 In order to prove first order rigidity of diffeomorphism groups of $M$, we will need to be able to discuss a smooth atlas, i.e.~when the elements of $\mathcal U$ are smooth collared balls in $M$.
 Recall here that a \emph{smooth collared ball} in $M$ (which has dimension $n$) is a map which is a diffeomorphism onto its image, which extends to a map $\Phi$ defined on $B^n(2)$, which is also a diffeomorphism onto its image.

-The main technical fact which allows us to achieve this goal is the Bochner--Montgomery theorem (see~\cite{KK21-book}, Theorem 3.4.2 for instance):
+The main technical fact which allows us to achieve this goal is the Bochner--Montgomery theorem, which we will apply for the case $G:=(0,1)^n$ equipped with the addition operation.